 ‘Too big to fail’.
-This was the term bestowed on big banks during the financial crisis of 2007-8.
-But today it might be more aptly applied to the technology giants that are entwining their products into ever more indispensable aspects of everyday life.
+This was the term bestowed upon major banks during the financial crisis of 2008.
+But today it might be more aptly applied to the technology giants whose products are ever more tightly entwined into our daily lives.

 The likes of Facebook, Google, Apple and Amazon have for a long time been consumer tech giants, but increasingly it's looking as if they might become more than that.